Moving to Seattle, WA: A Bellhop City Guide

 Seattle’s neighborhoods are diverse and ever-changing, so we’ve tried to simplify things by briefly highlighting some of our favorites.
 If you’re interested in a more extensive review, make sure to check out our other guides to the best neighborhoods in Seattle, the best up-and-coming neighborhoods in Seattle, the best neighborhoods for families in Seattle, and the best suburbs in Seattle.

-As is the case with many affluent neighborhoods around the country, opinions abound about Magnolia, a residential neighborhood situated on a peninsula with beautiful views of the Puget Sound.
-Some locals believe it has a crime problem, while many others think it is has a snobby-locals problem.
-If you can afford the median home price of $1,000,000, then you’re welcome to find out the truth for yourself.
+Some locals believe it has a crime problem, while many others think it has a snobby-locals problem.
+If you can afford the median home price of $1.1 million then you’re welcome to find out the truth for yourself.
 What can be agreed on by everyone, however, is that Magnolia’s Discovery Park offers both residents and visitors the chance to explore a bucolic landscape with beaches, hiking trails, meadows, and tide pools.

 Seattle is one of the greatest arts cities in the world, and its legendary music scene is a big reason why.
-Not only is it the birthplace of Jimi Hendrix, Nirvana, Pearl Jam, Soundgarden, and many others, it also has the Seattle Symphony, the Pacific Northwest Ballet, and the Seattle Opera—if you’re more into, shall we say, refined music.
+Not only is it the birthplace of Jimi Hendrix, Nirvana, Pearl Jam, Soundgarden, and many others, but it also has the Seattle Symphony, the Pacific Northwest Ballet, and the Seattle Opera—if you’re more into, shall we say, refined music.
 Historic music venues such as Easy Street Records, The Crocodile, and the Moore Theatre are all great places to catch a show.

-Seattle has plenty of attractions for art-lovers as well.
+Seattle has plenty of attractions for art lovers as well.
 In fact, there are far too many to list, but we’d be irresponsible if we didn’t mention the Museum of Pop Culture, the Chihuly Garden and Glass, the Seattle Art Museum, and the Seattle Center.

-We've mostly focused on the pros of moving to Seattle, and that makes sense because there are a lot them.
+We've mostly focused on the pros of moving to Seattle, and that makes sense because there are a lot of them.
 But as with any city, living in Seattle has its share of drawbacks as well.
 Here, we’ll briefly weigh a few of those—along with the top benefits—to help you decide whether a move to Seattle is the right choice for you.

 James Keeler has been living in Seattle for almost four years now, and although he doesn’t like the winters, he loves how “you can be at the beach and then drive an hour and go skiing on a glacier.”